jzhufd/Avazu-Click-Through-Rate-Prediction/README.md

 Models I have taken into consideration and implemented:
 1. Random Forest
 2. XG boosting
-3. Logistic Regression(for feature selection)
+3. Logicstic Regression(for feature selection)

 A summary of the different stages involved in the predictive modeling assignment and a corresponding record of the related insights generated before diving deep into the modeling phase finally closing with